Professional Development Opportunities

 The Centre for Pedagogical Innovation (CPI) offers 3 levels of graduate student programming and support in teaching.
 In addition to their annual TA Orientation; workshops on a variety of issues are offered on Saturdays from Sept to April.
 Basic and advanced certificates in Teaching and Learning in Higher Education are awarded for participation in the workshop program.
 Three-day Instructional Skills Workshops focusing on presentation and feedback skills are available to graduate students 3 times a year.
 The third level of professional development, the GTA Practicum, allows graduate students to document their developing skills in teaching through classroom observations and a teaching dossier.

-Learning Skills Services
+A-Z Learning Services

 Learning Skills Services will design and tailor workshops for small and large groups to address specific needs of graduate students.
 This support is available in a variety of formats, including: